 Although states no longer explicitly prohibit same-sex couples from becoming foster parents or from adopting, twelve states still allow child placement organizations to screen prospective families and adults based on religious criteria.
-221 This effectively permits an organization to deny adoptive or foster parent eligibility to anyone who does not comport with their religious ideologies.
+This effectively permits an organization to deny adoptive or foster parent eligibility to anyone who does not comport with their religious ideologies.
 In 2017 in Michigan, where the state outsources foster and adoptive care services to private faith-based organizations, two same-sex couples brought a lawsuit arguing that by allowing these state-contracted agencies to discriminate against otherwise capable families, taxpayer dollars were being used to fund agencies that make it harder for children to be adopted.
 The lawsuit was settled in 2019 when Michigan announced that state-contracted agencies will no longer be permitted to deny same-sex couples based on the agencies' religious beliefs.
-On the contrary, in 2017, Texas passed a bill that prohibits the sanctioning of private child placement organizations for discriminating against potential foster families based on religious belief.
-Those opposed to state outsourcing of child care services to faith-based agencies contend that contracting these restrictive organizations may contribute to the scarcity of placements for children.
+However, in 2017 Texas passed a bill that prohibits the sanctioning of private child placement